smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 ## Going Headless

-Launching a web scraping script with Selenium opens a Google Chrome window which goes in the way and prevent you from doing something else (you might have seen that interacting with the page using the mouse or keyboard while the script is running breaks it).
+Launching a web scraping script with Selenium opens a Google Chrome window which gets in the way and prevents you from doing anything else (you might have seen this, interacting with the page using the mouse or keyboard while the script its running breaks it).
 There's a solution for that: [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
 The idea is to use Chrome without its user interace.
 This is how you can do it:

 Replace this line: